Updated December, 2020.

 - Office administration

-This training covers a lot more ground than the Office Assistant program.
-The goal is to train students in all the main functions and roles of business administration—so they graduate with career options in more than one field.
+This course covers a lot more ground than the Office Assistant program.
+The goal is to train students in all the main functions and roles of business administration—so they graduate with career options in more than one department.

 During the program, you’ll get the chance to explore your interests, find your talents, and decide which role fits you best.